peerix - v0.5.0

 Use TURN servers for better connectivity in restrictive network environments.

 Peerix allows you to specify ICE servers for better connectivity and performance, especially in restrictive network environments.
-Use iceServers option when creating the Peer instance to provide custom STUN and TURN servers:
+Use the iceServers option when creating the Peer instance to provide a list of STUN and TURN servers:

 // create the Peer instance with custom ICE servers